 The goal of psychotherapy is to help you identify your unconscious beliefs about yourself and how others see you.
 It also aims to help you function better in your social and work lives.

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy (CBT) is a form of talk therapy.
-In CBT, your mental health therapist helps you to recognize your unhealthy beliefs and thought processes.
-The goal is to then replace them with healthier ones.
+Cognitive behavioral therapy (CBT) is another form of talk therapy.
+In CBT, a therapist helps you recognize unhealthy beliefs and thought processes.
+The goal is to replace them with healthier ones.

 Your therapist will encourage you to examine and test your thoughts and beliefs to see if they have a factual basis.
 They’ll also help you develop alternative, healthier views and thoughts.

 The FDA hasn’t approved any medications to treat personality disorders.
 However, your doctor may prescribe antidepressant medications if you have co-occurring depression or anxiety.